PR0123/quantize/README.md

-## How to spread incoming messages evenly, each one every second, marking them with most recent timestamps, using Combine.
+## How to spread incoming messages evenly, one every second, marking them with most recent timestamps, using Combine.
 It requires __buffering__ messages when necesery, and __ommiting__ timer ticks in case there were no messages to consume, current or buffered.

 <img width="413" alt="shouldBe" src="https://user-images.githubusercontent.com/81814529/204915507-8e15d178-f9a3-4b1a-b2fa-ccb1dc7d2d08.png">